NothNoth/dynacord-DRS78-reverse/README.md

 TODO: Tout ce qui vient de BE (320m notamment) a plein de bruit et fout le boxon.

-TODO: It looks as if the two first analog switches will deliver 2*4k7 ohm values when the configurable one on the right will depend on the knob position.
-Thus, how does recall works?

 ### Switching from reverb to delay mode